benhammen/documentation-gradle-plugins/docs/featureRoadmap.md

 This allows full control over the presentation of the generated HTML site.

-# Do not force conventions upon a project

-Split the existing documentation task conventions into a separate plugin.

-Let the user define an arbitrary number of tasks, each with an arbitrary number of input directories.

 # Add site-wide text search

 One or both of the following search approaches could be added: